unity3d-jp/UnityChanToonShaderVer2_Project/README.md

 * **Type of OS** using Unity :e.g. Windows 10
 * **The version of Universal RP** you are using :e.g. Version 7.3.1

-【**Note**】Before reporting your issues, be sure to overwrite-install [the latest UTS/UniversalToon package](https://github.com/unity3d-jp/UnityChanToonShaderVer2_Project/blob/urp/master/UTSURP_ShaderOnly_v2.2.0.unitypackage) to see if your problem still appears.
+【**Note**】Before reporting your issues, make sure you are using the latest version and see if your problem still appears.
 Also, please check that the scenes in [the UTS/UniversalToon sample project](https://github.com/unity3d-jp/UnityChanToonShaderVer2_Project/archive/urp/master.zip) work properly in your environment.

 -----
-## 【Release History】
+## 【Changelog】
-The release history of UTS/UniversalToon is [here.](https://github.com/unity3d-jp/UnityChanToonShaderVer2_Project/blob/urp/master/Manual/HISTORY_en.md)
+The changelog of UTS/UniversalToon is [here.](https://github.com/unity3d-jp/UnityChanToonShaderVer2_Project/blob/urp/master/CHANGELOG.md)

 -----
 ## 【Information】